AbrCs7/CropFits/README.md

     Click the "Open FITS" button to load a FITS file.
     Use the buttons provided to adjust normalization, display the FITS header, define a region of interest (ROI), and perform other operations.

+Citation

+    If you use CropFits in your research and publish results that are derived from it, please cite the software using the following DOI:

+    DOI: 10.5281/zenodo.11374781

 Contribution

     Report issues or request features in Issues.